pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 Ask attendees their name, email address, ticket code, or order code.
 Use the "Search attendee" function or browse the list to locate the corresponding entry.
 Check the box next to that entry and click the :btn-icon:fa3-sign-in: Check-In selected attendees (#): button.
-It is possible to select multiple attendees and check them all in at once.
+You can select multiple attendees and check them all in at once.

 ### Paper check-in